robertmuth/Cwerg/FrontEnd/README.md

 Pro: Maps (and List) are almost all you need (see Lua)

 Con: They require built-in dynamic memory management.

-Decision: omitted.
-Can be implemented in libraries.
+     They can be implemented in libraries.

 #### Structural Type equivalence vs name equivalence BOTH